Liriodendron tulipifera 'Arnold'

 A narrow columnar version of this very tall tree, features uniquely shaped leaves and large greenish-yellow tulip-shaped flowers with streaks of orange-gold; needs lots of moisture, a good choice for a narrower space

 Arnold Tuliptree has chartreuse cup-shaped flowers with gold eyes held atop the branches from mid to late spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The square leaves turn an outstanding gold in the fall.
-The fruit is not ornamentally significant.
 The furrowed gray bark is extremely showy and adds significant winter interest.

 Arnold Tuliptree is a deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.